 The impact of external events in is one message from the figures.
 The number of incidents rose significantly during the conflicts between Israel and Gaza in 2009 and 2014 and the high figure in 2015 reflects an increase in antisemitic incidents in the early months of that year following the murder of Jews in Paris and Copenhagen.

 The 2016 figure, the largest ever recorded, is more likely due to home grown causes.
 The three sources of antisemitism in the UK are the extreme Right, radical Islam and the extreme Left.
 The referendum in June 2016 on Britain’s continuing membership of the European Union, increasingly focused on immigration and encouraged far right activism.
 The tolerance of antisemitic attitudes within the Labour Party under Jeremy Corbyn became an issue in April and rumbled on throughout the year with accusations of intimidation, verbal abuse and inquiry cover-ups.
-The increasing use of social media enabled people to express views anonymously when they would be more reticent if authors were identified.
+The increasing use of social media enables people to express views anonymously when they would be more reticent if authors were identified.

 Verbal or written insults accounted for around 75 percent of antisemitic incidents in 2015, the former usually took place on the street and the latter, on social media.
 There were 82 incidents of assault and four of extreme assault and 65 incidents of damage to Jewish owned property.
 According to a survey in the JPR by Staesky and Boyd (2014), respondents were more concerned about antisemitism in the media and online rather than in political statements conveyed through graffiti and vandalism of buildings.
 The CST reports make somber reading and explain the heightened fear and anxiety within the community.
 These are compounded by events on university campuses in which Jewish students are threatened and meetings about Israel are attacked.